doublescoop/Interactive-Lab-Hub/Lab 1/README.md

-\*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\* We intended the device to have a look that could intuitively imply it has something to do with the pet.
+\*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\* We intended the device to have a look that could intuitively imply that it has something to do with the pet.
 So even the first-time users can go check the dog when they notice the lighting.
 We went with the rounded bone shape which is simple yet has enough space in the middle for a lighting panel, and a good weight-balance.
-This cute shape could also arouse some sympathy to go take care of the dog as soon as possible.
+We intended the shape to be something cute rather than an emotionless shape like a rectangle.
+This could arouse some sympathy to go take care of the dog as soon as possible.
+One of the major concerns was that we wanted to have a stable shape that can be placed on a desk easily.
+Also, the shape should have enough space for the lighting panel, which was the size of the phone screen in this case.

 ## Part F. Record